elliotlarson/dev-notes/rxjs-notes.md

 Here's a [JS Bin](https://jsbin.com/sazupih/edit?js,console) of this snippet of code.

+RX programming also attempts to make it easier to reason about and express asynchronous data stream functionality.

 ## Solving the promise problem

 Promises were created to deal with "callback hell" or a mess of deeply nested callback functions.
 Promises give you the ability to move this to a chainable sequence of events tied together with `then` and `catch` statements.